 Applications for funding are accepted on a rolling basis.
 Funding is limited so applications will be funded on a first-come, first-served basis.
 Application instructions can be found in The Peer-to-Peer Program Implementation Guidelines.
 Individuals interested in serving as Peer Consultants must submit an application to DHCD.

-The Peer-to-Peer Program can assist municipalities with a wide range of CDBG-eligible community development activities.
+The Peer-to-Peer Program can assist towns with a wide range of CDBG-eligible community development activities.